 Even though many HSPs are in therapy, not many therapists know about HSPs.
 Even though research dates back to the 90s, some may think being an HSP is a disorder or confuse it with other mental health issues.

 Being an HSP is not a mental health disorder or diagnosis.
 However, you can be an HSP AND have a mental health challenge or diagnosis.
 If you are an HSP, you don’t *have* to have a therapist who is an HSP specialist.
 But it can certainly help.

 Let’s say that you’re going to therapy to process your recent divorce.
 Your therapist is an expert in divorce recovery but has never heard of HSPs.
-Does this mean you need to change therapist?
+Does this mean you need to change therapists?
 Not at all.

 However, some therapists may also assume that your high sensitivity is due to experiencing abuse as a child, having been in an abusive relationship, or some other kind of unresolved trauma.
-While Highly Sensitive People are not immune to experiencing abuse, it crucial that both you and your therapist understand that trauma is not the “reason” someone is a Highly Sensitive Person.
+While Highly Sensitive People are not immune to experiencing abuse, it is crucial that both you and your therapist understand that trauma is not the “reason” someone is a Highly Sensitive Person.

 The interplay between trauma and high sensitivity is a complex topic that can’t fully be addressed here.
-If you are an HSP and have experienced any type of trauma, abuse, neglect, it may be helpful for your therapist to consult with an HSP specialist to help understand the intersection of trauma and high sensitivity for HSPs.
+If you are an HSP and have experienced any type of trauma, abuse, or neglect, it may be helpful for your therapist to consult with an HSP specialist to help understand the intersection of trauma and high sensitivity for HSPs.

 - If your therapist isn’t familiar with HSPs, you don’t have to change therapists, just bring up the topic.
 This article, by Emma Cameron, is my go-to for explaining the HSP trait to newbies.

 - Direct your therapist to resources about HSPs.
 They can start with this list of recommended reading, this article I wrote JUST for therapists, or get a consultation from an HSP specialist.